MyCashflow/MyCashflow-Sync/README.md

 ### Sync

+**Non-destructive, i.e. will NOT remove any files, but keeps only the newer file.**

-Syncs the files between the local and the remote machines. **Non-destructive, i.e. will NOT remove files!**
+Syncs the files between the local and the remote machines.

 ```
 mcf-sync sync